LanHikari22/lan-setup-notes/lan/topics/tooling/web/entries/latest/000 Making Greasemonkey scripts.md

 I found it!
 It was [ReasonML](<https://reasonml.github.io/>)!

+# 3 Tasks

-# 3 Issues
+# 4 Issues

-## 3.1 No trigger on text grep using MutationObserver
+## 4.1 No trigger on text grep using MutationObserver

 - [ ]